vlizarn/challenge-python-lottery/README.md

 #### Example 3 - Code Abridgment

 The current code example uses `lmode` and `lTimes` parameters to set arguments such as `Auto` includes the bet mode choices and the value `10` that match the number of bets.
-Remember to set inside of the while loop the code.
-When running the code in the compiler will get ten bets using the `Auto` game input mode with the default arguments of the constructor.
+Remember to define inside of the while loop the code.
+When running the code inside of the compiler will get ten times of bet using the `Auto` game input mode with the default arguments of the constructor.

 ```python